 6. Improves Your Sleep

-Another study asked patients to drink passion flower tea for a period of time and clearly showed significant sleep improvement.
-Passion flower combined with valerian root may be one of the best combinations to help with insomnia and could be ideal, if you seem to have trouble turning off the brain at night, by calming the cells within it.
-Passion flower may be great for children who have trouble sleeping, too.
-(14) (15)
+A double-blinded, placebo-controlled study involved patients required to drink passion flower tea for week.
+Participants showed statistically significant sleep improvement.
+(15) Passion flower, combined with valerian root, may be one of the best combinations to help with insomnia and could be ideal, if you seem to have trouble turning off the brain at night, by calming the cells within it.

 7. Reduces Inflammation